Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Results

-\section{Results:}
+\section{Results}

-In this section we will first present the thermoelectric response for the BLG devices followed by the MLG devices.
-Fig. 2 (upper panel) shows measured $V_{TE}$ with carrier density, $n_{G}$, for one of the BLG devices for different temperatures ranging from 1.5K to 20K. $V_{TE}$ changes sign across the Dirac point ($n_{G} = 0$).
-It can be seen from Fig. 2 that $V_{TE}$ decreases in magnitude with increasing temperature.
+In this section we will first present the thermoelectric response for two BLG devices D1 and D2 followed by for two MLG devices D3 and D4 respectively.
+Fig. 2a shows measured $V_{TE}$ with carrier density, $n_{G}$, for D1 BLG device at different temperatures ranging from 1.5K to 19K. $V_{TE}$ changes sign across the Dirac point ($n_{G} = 0$).
+We see from Fig. 2a that $V_{TE}$ decreases in magnitude with increasing temperature.
 The inset shows the peak magnitude of $V_{TE}$ (for hole side) as a function of temperature, where the dotted black line is a guide to the eye.
-In the lower panel of Fig. 2, we plot the theoretically estimated Seebeck coefficient $S_{M}$ (blue line) of the BLG device at T =1.5K using the Mott formula:
+In Fig. 2b and 2c we plot the theoretically estimated Seebeck coefficient $S_{M}$ (blue line) at T =1.5K of the D1 and D2 BLG devices respectively, using the Mott formula:

-We utilize the resistance data (1/$\sigma$) of the BLG device (Fig. 1b lower panel) to evaluate $S_{M}$.
-In order to compare the experimentally measured $V_{TE}$ with Mott's formula of Seebeck coefficient ($S_{M}$), we plot $S = \frac{V_{TE}}{\Delta T}$ in the lower panel of Fig. 2 (red line) by adjusting the effective temperature difference in the BLG device $\Delta T$ ($\sim$ 8K), to match the magnitude of $S$ with $S_{M}$.
-We find that the overall shape of the thermoelectric response for the NW-BLG heterostructure follows Mott's formula.
-Similarly, we estimate the $\Delta T$ for other temperatures ($2$K - $20$K) as shown in the inset of Fig. 2 (lower panel).
-The dotted black line is a fit to $\Delta T \propto T^{-1.3}$.
+We utilize the measured resistance (1/$\sigma$) of the BLG device (Fig. 1b lower panel) to evaluate $S_{M}$.
+We compare the experimentally measured $V_{TE}$ with Mott formula of Seebeck coefficient ($S_{M}$) as shown in Fig. 2b and 2c by plotting $V_{TE}$ versus $n_{G}$ (red line) at the left axis and $S_{M}$ (blue line) at the right axis.
+We find that the overall shape of the $V_{TE}$ for both the NW-BLG heterostructures follows the trend of the Mott formula.